 Photo courtesy of Adrian Mueller

-This spring, Connecticut-born raw food pioneer Matthew Kenney opened up a second outpost of his Venice, Calif.
+, Connecticut-born raw food pioneer Matthew Kenney opened up a second outpost of his Venice, Calif.
 Plant Food + Wine in Miami’s Sacred Space on one of Wynwood’s less gentrified strips.
 Even the eatery here looks quite California—slick tables and bright lighting that make for a bistro setting day or night—and the plant-based cuisine matches perfectly.
 The majority of the vegan menu is raw, including the cashew- and macadamia-based truffle cheese and coconut ceviche tacos with sunflower “chorizo.”
 Not only are the sprouted and smoked seeds on the menu organic, so are the cocktails, with a selection of biodynamic wine, beer and liquor that even crosses over to vegan realm.
 Wines veer on the international side (Le Figuier rosé from Provence and Montes Sauvignon Blanc from Chile) while beers tend to be South Florida brews from Wynwood and Jupiter.
 The real winners on the menu here though are the cocktails, as the plant-based philosophy throws in a boozy touch.

 Cozy up in a table outside by the palm-encased serenity pool and start with a cocktail that comes with a kick like La Complicada, which mixes mezcal and bourbon with papaya juice, agave, lemon and cayenne, for the closest thing to a cleanse you’ll come to that evening.